Jzbonner/Python-for-Data-Science/PythonBasics.md

     * Including list and dictionaries, csv files, excel files and database records

 ## Dataframes in Python with Examples
-The `datasets` object is a list where each item is a dataframe corresponding to one of the SQL queries in the Mode report.
+The `datasets` object is a list where each item is a dataframe corresponding to one of the SQL queries in the Mode report (examples in subsequent sections will reference csv files as the sudo SQL database however [Mode](https://modeanalytics.com/tutorial/reports/326495548afb/python) utilizes an predefined SQL query to bring in data to their interactive python notebook).
 So `datasets[0]` is a dataframe object within the `datasets` list.
 Python allows you to give libraries aliases, so that you can reference them quickly in your code.
 The pandas library in python is typically aliased as `pd`.

 ```python
 import pandas as pd